Meet Iain McGilchrist and get a sense for Talisker House on the Isle of Skye, the setting where the journey begins.

 A beginning on the Isle of Skye: a house discovered by chance, a landscape that never holds still, and a conversation that unfolds across eighteen parts.

-McGilchrist and his brother decided many years ago that one of them must live on a Scottish island and the other a Greek one, the two most magical places to live, they believe.
-Some might say Iain pulled the short straw, but he is happy with his lot, content with observing a landscape that is ever‑changing.
+Iain McGilchrist and his brother Nigel decided many years ago that one of them must live on a Scottish island and the other a Greek one, being according to them the two most magical places to live.
+Some might say Iain pulled the short straw, but he is happy with his lot, content with observing an awe-inspiring landscape that is ever‑changing.